-Did you know...
-A number of outstanding personalities worked and researched here - Sir Ernest Rutherford, Niels Bohr, Alan Turing among others.
+Did you know that a number of outstanding personalities worked and researched in Manchester?
+These include Sir Ernest Rutherford, Niels Bohr, Alan Turing, and others.

 Oxford Road is situated along one of the busiest bus routes in Europe, and journey times reflect this during peak hours.